StringerMus/keyboard-warrior/README.md

 The site should also have a all-time scoreboard of quickest times that have been recorded by all users against each challenge on this website.

+It would be also good to add options for users to be able to select a level of difficulty for users to select how difficult they would like the challenges.

 ## Testing

 ### Header